vele616/monorepo/packages/jobboard/website/content/jobs/front-end-engineer-javascript-startupz-com-TAnPO.md

 companyWebsite: "http://www.startupz.com/"
 summary: "To apply as a front end engineer at Startupz.com, you preferably need to have 5 years of experience developing web applications."
 summaryBackup: "Startupz.com is looking for a front end engineer that has experience in: #javascript, #ui/ux, #reactjs."
-featured: 20
+featured: 10
 ---

 ## Job description

 **Intro**

-We are looking for aFront End Engineer(Javascript) to help us build our ground breaking new apps.
+We are looking for a Front End Engineer(Javascript) to help us build our ground breaking new apps.
 It’s our mission to build new products that improve our world.
 If you like working in a fast-paced environment where you can really add value, this is the job for you!

 We are accepting applications for the next two months and we fill the open position as soon as we’ve found the right candidate.